-Organising cooking classes
+Organizing cooking classes

-This is a nice practical skill, which becomes progressively more creative as the classes go on, and afterwards.
+This is a nice practical skill, which becomes progressively more creative as the classes go on, and afterward.
 Perfect for if you have a small office kitchen space, so people can bring in a little something they made earlier to show to everyone at work.

 The New School of Cooking runs cooking lessons specifically for large corporate groups, working on the team aspect of the preparation process, and they offer wine with every meal.
-There are of course many, many more to choose from across the USA.
+There are of course many, many more to choose from across the US.

 Running art classes

 Obviously, you can’t expect all your colleagues to be the next Picasso, but that’s exactly what makes this one fun.
-Getting people to discover their artistic side allows them to break the moulds of what’s expected from their job and find new forms of working.
+Getting people to discover their artistic side allows them to break the molds of what’s expected from their job and find new forms of working.
 Learning from mistakes and applying creative skills in groups - perhaps with everyone painting the same subject or making the same object out of clay - really creates inquisitive and creative teams at work.
-Corporate events for art training are offered by companies like Spirited Art across the USA, meaning these activities are accessible and easy to run.
+Corporate events for art training are offered by companies like Spirited Art across the US, meaning these activities are accessible and easy to run.

 © Spirited Art

-Of course, for both these arts & crafts activities, you’re going to want to document your employees’ talents - and hopefully they will too!
-For this you’ll need a real professional photographer, someone who knows how to capture art with the best quality commercial photos.
+Of course, for both these arts & crafts activities, you’re going to want to document your employees’ talents - and hopefully, they will too!
+For this, you’ll need a real professional photographer, someone who knows how to capture art with the best quality commercial photos.